EU-Business-Information-Data-Space/BIDS-Rulebook/BIDS Rulebook v0.1.md

 3. Data Consumers
 4. Methodology for defining the data to be shared
 5. Allowed technical data sharing mechanisms
+6. Model for the overall organization and governance of the BIDS

 ## 1. Description of Business Scenario(s) where data is to be shared